Dreameray/Unity-Pong-Game/README.md

 # Unity-Pong-Game
-A 2D Pong Game with singleplayer AI, or 2 players co-op.
+A 2D Pong Game with singleplayer vs. AI, or 2 players versus.